Learn About Profiting From Franchise Value

 - Am I willing to pay more for the brand (e.g., Hershey's) as opposed to another, cheaper brand (e.g., the generic chocolate bar)?

 - If a store didn't have the brand in which I was interested, would I walk across the street to buy the product I wanted due to it being better or me having more trust in it?

 - If I started a business in direct competition with this product or service, what are my chances of success?
 Would I be able to make a dent in its market share or is the product so firmly entrenched it would be difficult to wrestle away even a small portion?

-The Reason Companies with High Franchise Value Are Able to Make More Money
+Why Companies with High Franchise Value Make More Money

-You may wonder as to the reason the owner of business possessing high franchise value tends to enjoy more prosperity than his or her counterpart operating a commodity-type business.
-The reason is simple: if a product or service has strong consumer demand and affinity, the company that manufactures or offers that product can raise prices to offset increased labor, production, inflation, and other costs.
+You may wonder as to the reason the owner of business possessing high franchise value tends to enjoy more prosperity.
+The reason is simple: if a product or service has strong consumer demand and affinity, the company that manufactures or offers that product can raise prices and earn more money overall.

 Alternatively, for alternate business models, it can achieve such economies of scale that it is able to reduce its prices below what competitors can comfortably sustain, still earn hefty profits, and drive others out of business.

 The company that does not have franchise value is forced to compete on a price or service basis, which it may not be capable of doing depending upon the specific economics of a sector, industry, or market.
 For the business without franchise value, this can be a disaster, particularly in an industry with high operating leverage.
 The major airlines are a good illustration.